Fabulous cinnamon and walnut swirled sweet rolls with a to-die-for silk caramel drizzle. You’ll go from start to finish in less than 2 hours!

 - 65 minutes!

 65 minutes.
 Not including time to measure the ingredients, roll out the dough, add the filling, roll into a log and cut into slices.
-Even for a “Speedy” that would take a minimum of 15-20 extra minutes.
+Even for a “Speedy” like your’s truly, that would take a minimum of 15-20 extra minutes.
 Do you think the time calculation in these recipes might be just a wee bit off?

-I did set a timer when I made these Cinnamon Rolls with Caramel Icing and discovered, if I work quickly, with minimal interruptions, I can go from raw ingredients to a fabulously delicious, fragrant sweet treat in just under 2 hours.
+I did set a timer when I made these Cinnamon Rolls with Caramel Icing and discovered, if I work quickly with minimal interruptions, I can go from raw ingredients to a fabulously delicious, fragrant sweet treat in just under 2 hours.
 And they are quite easy, as the title implies.
 Since the recipe calls for fast-rising yeast, there’s no yeast activation necessary, as in traditional sweet roll recipes.
 Just throw the yeast in with the other dry ingredients and away you go!

 This yeast also allows great results with only one rising period versus two with regular active yeast.
 That in itself saves about 40-50 minutes.
 You’ll find fast-rising, also known as rapid-rising or instant yeast in the baking aisle of most larger grocery stores and online.